-With no sport to watch or play, fill the void by updating your website with missing bits of information.
+With less sport to watch or play, fill the void by updating your website with missing bits of information.
 Perhaps you forgot to write a match report from a recent game, or you left out some key stats by accident.
 Use the time away from sport to make sure everything is in place and up to date.

 Example: Boston United FC

 7. Upload photos and videos from social events

 Pictures and videos are the two of the most engaging types of content and people love to look back on social occasions and team bonding activities.
 Upload photos and videos from past events to get members excited for future outings.

 8. Post all updates on your website AND social media